jmettraux/podoff/README.md

 A Ruby tool to deface PDF documents.

 Podoff is used to write over PDF documents.
-Those documents should first be uncompressed (and recompressed).
+Those documents should first be uncompressed (and recompressed) (how? see [below](#preparing-documents-for-use-with-podoff))

 ```
 # TODO